FlyJingFish/ShapeImageView/README.md

 ## ShapeImageView supports circle or rounded corners, and can draw circle background borders or rounded box background borders.
 In addition to the built-in properties of ImageView, 4 new display modes are added;
 ## AlmightyShapeImageView supports the display of arbitrary graphics, only you can't think of it, you can't do it without it;
-## ImageView in this library does not operate Bitmap, you can use it with confidence! ! !
+## ImageView in this library does not directly operate Bitmap, so you can use it with confidence! ! !

 ShapeImageView|AlmightyShapeImageView